-The average maximum dental benefit coverage for MA plans in 2021 was \$1,300 with 59% of enrollees in plans with a maximum dental benefit of \$1,000 or less (among those plans with an annual limit).44 Many of Humana's DSNPs offer a more competitive maximum dental benefit of up to \$5,000 depending on the plan.
+Many of Humana's DSNPs offer a more competitive maximum dental benefit of up to \$5,000 depending on the plan.
+As an agent, you must refer to the specific Summary of Benefits for the plan you are discussing with a beneficiary to ensure you discuss the benefits of that plan accurately.
 Beneficiaries can use this benefit on a variety of preventive and comprehensive services including, but not limited to:

-- · Deep cleaning
+- Deep cleaning

 - Crowns

-- · Emergency treatment
+- Emergency treatment

-- · Fillings
+- Fillings

 - Extractions

-- · Dentures:
+- Dentures:

 - Complete set

 - Partial (up to one every five years)

 - Rebase

 - Reline

 - Repair

-The Flex allowance of up to \$2,500 per year on eligible plans can also help pay for outof-pocket costs for a plan's covered dental, vision and hearing services at participating providers.
+The Flex allowance of up to \$2,500 per year on eligible plans help pay for out-of-pocket costs for a plan's covered dental, vision and hearing services at participating providers.